Rednight972/FGS-World-Rebalance/README.md

-    -> Static rocket launchers now fire homing torpedoes they have high damage but can be shot down by PDCs -> They have a max speed of 400:150m/s (large:small) -> Launchers will overheat after shooting 4 torpedoes -> Reload speed of 40s after 8 torpedo shots
+    -> Static rocket launchers now fire homing torpedoes they have high damage but can be shot down by PDCs -> They have a max speed of 650:450m/s (large:small) -> Launchers will overheat after shooting 4:large or 8:small torpedoes -> Reload speed of 40s after 8 torpedo shots
     This make PDC mandatory on all ships, good acceleration/maneuverability helps too